JFrog CLI for Skills

 Publish with auto-discovered repository:

-jf skills publish ~/skills_dev/myskill
+jf agent skills publish ~/skills_dev/myskill

 Publish to a specific repository and record build-info:

-jf skills publish ~/skills_dev/myskill \
+jf agent skills publish ~/skills_dev/myskill \

 --repo skills-local \